 Place steak in the slow cooker and top with onion slices.

 When finished cooking, place meat on a pita and top with shredded lettuce, tomatoes, and sliced cucumbers.
-You can drizzle homemade tzatziki (see instructions below) or cucumber ranch dressing.
+Drizzle with homemade Tzatziki sauce.

-Shred or grate the cucumbers and blot them with a paper towel or clean kitchen towel to get rid of as much moisture as possible.
+Shred or grate the cucumbers and blot them with a paper towel to get rid of as much moisture as possible.